nated0g/stone-mason/README.md

     let model = BaseModel::Anthropic(Claude(V2));

-    let prompt = "Outline a README.md file for an open source library called Hematite, which \
+    let prompt = "Outline a README.md file for an open source library called stone-mason, which \
     is for working with Amazon Bedrock in Rust.";

     let formatted_prompt = format!("\n\nHuman: {}\n\nAssistant:", prompt);